chocolateboy/startup-time/README.md

     -o, --only LIST                  Only run the specified tests (comma-separated list of IDs/groups) -O, --omit LIST                  Don't run the specified tests (comma-separated list of IDs/groups) -q, --quiet                      Suppress all inessential output
+    -t, --time INTEGER               The minimum number of seconds to run the tests for (minimum: 2s, default: 5s)
     -v, --verbose                    Enable verbose logging
     -V, --version                    Display the version and exit
 ```